-For 2021, The Library's contractually required contribution was \$3,555,334 for the traditional plan, \$117,759 for the combined plan and \$140,229 for the member-directed plan.
-Of these amounts, \$548,509 is reported as an intergovernmental payable for the traditional plan, \$18,146 for the combined plan, and \$21,617 for the member-directed plan.
+For 2022, The Library's contractually required contribution was \$3,918,554 for the traditional plan, \$114,713 for the combined plan and \$148,087 for the member-directed plan.
+Of these amounts, \$606,410 is reported as an intergovernmental payable for the traditional plan, \$17,785 for the combined plan, and \$22,923 for the member-directed plan.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions date.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

+The net pension liability (asset) for OPERS was measured as of December 31, 2021, and the total pension liability used to calculate the net pension liability (asset) was determined by an actuarial valuation as of that date.
 The Library's proportion of the net pension liability (asset) was based on the Library's share of contributions to the pension plan relative to the contributions of all participating entities.
 Following is information related to the proportionate share and pension expense of the Library's defined benefit pension plans: